 After the close of nominations, and before polling day, Production Verification Testing ensures the scanners and templates for each ballot paper are correctly set up.
 Sample ballot papers are used with the resulting data sent from Fujifilm to the AEC, to again test the entire production environment before scanning of senate ballot papers commences, in the days following polling day.

 The Senate count is more complex than the count for the House of Representatives and takes longer to complete.
 This is because it involves the election of multiple members for each state and territory, which means that candidates must receive a quota or proportion of votes to be elected rather than a simple majority.

-In order to determine this quota all Senate ballot papers need to be assessed for formality, so while counting of first preferences begins on election night, the full count cannot be completed until up to five weeks after the election.
+Before a quota can be determined all Senate ballot papers need to be assessed for formality, so while counting of first preferences begins on election night, the full count cannot be completed until all ballot papers are assessed, which can be up to five weeks after the election.

 Scrutineers are able to monitor the processing of Senate ballot papers at CSS centres in each state and territory capital city.

-At the 2019 federal election, to accommodate scrutineers and provide greater visibility of ballot papers in exception queues, larger monitors and more space around workstations will be provided.
+To accommodate scrutineers and provide greater visibility of ballot papers in decision queues larger monitors will be provided.
 Candidates are entitled to appoint one scrutineer for each AEC officer involved in the central Senate scrutiny.
-Fuji Xerox staff are not AEC officers and therefore do not count towards determining the number of scrutineers allowed.
+Fujifilm staff are not AEC officers and therefore do not count towards determining the number of scrutineers allowed.

-The CSS sites operate after election day and are located at Fuji Xerox premises.
-While the ballot paper secure work zone is dedicated to scrutiny, other areas of the site unrelated to the scrutiny of the count will be operating.
-Fuji Xerox requires all visitors to their facilities to adhere to safety requirements.
+The CSS sites operate after election day and are located at Fujifilm premises.
+While scrutineers will have full access to the areas of the site related to the senate scrutiny, they will not have access to areas of the site unrelated to senate processing.
+Fujifilm requires all visitors to their facilities to adhere to safety requirements.